 and both Botswana and Zambia would be flooded.
 The elite of South African refugees could not understand why black African countries did not give them favorable treatment.
 They could not understand the meaning of independence to countries which have attained it, for even if these refugees were qualified for jobs, because of public opinion and unemployment, Botswana could not give them jobs and go against public opinion.

 Already by 1969, however, Botswana was able to offer more explicit support to liberation movements going forward.
 The discussion on frontline states demonstrates the importance of geography in refugee contexts.
-Tanzania’s president Julius Nyerere included his own country in the southern African region on the grounds that it was a firm supporter of liberation movements representing a wide range of countries to the south of Tanzania.
-In his view, Tanzania (independent as Tanganyika in 1961, united with Zanzibar to create the United Republic of Tanzania in 1964) and Zambia (independent since 1964) were the original frontline states which were able to provide guerilla camps.
-The next generation of frontline states, among them Botswana, would have to aid the cause in a different manner.
-According to Nyerere they “should … consolidate their states politically and economically … Once we had these economically independent countries stretching from the Indian Ocean to the Atlantic, that would be a really powerful challenge and deterrent to South Africa.”
-Other propositions for a division of labor circulated at the time, for instance Zambia’s president Kenneth Kaunda proposed that Zambia should be mainly responsible for migrations from Rhodesia, South West Africa and South Africa, whereas Congo/Kinshasa was to focus on Angola and Tanzania on Mozambique but also was to support Zambia.
+Tanzania’s president Julius Nyerere included his own country in the Southern African region because it supported liberation movements representing a wide range of countries to the south of Tanzania.
+In his view, Tanzania (independent as Tanganyika in 1961, united with Zanzibar to create the United Republic of Tanzania in 1964) and Zambia (independent since 1964) were the original frontline states able to provide guerilla camps.
+The next generation of frontline states, among them Botswana, would have to contribute to the cause differently.
+According to Nyerere, they “should … consolidate their states politically and economically … Once we had these economically independent countries stretching from the Indian Ocean to the Atlantic, that would be a really powerful challenge and deterrent to South Africa.”
+Other propositions for a division of labor circulated at the time.
+For instance, Zambia’s president Kenneth Kaunda proposed that Zambia should be mainly responsible for migrations from Rhodesia, South West Africa, and South Africa.
+In contrast, Congo/Kinshasa was to focus on Angola and Tanzania on Mozambique but also was to support Zambia.
 Hence, reactions to taking in refugees were not uniform in the region or by states over time.

-Mr. L. Wako, the Ugandan government representative to the 1967 Conference suggested that the freedom of movement of “professional refugees” should only be allowed for “official travel.”
-According to him, the industrial sector of African countries was too small to absorb non-nationals, hence refugees should be encouraged to farm in accordance with the agricultural base of most African economies.
-Uganda pursued a policy of “Africanization” – effectively a policy of Ugandinization – under president Milton Obote (1966-71), which included the expulsion of other Africans as in the case of 30,000 Kenyans in 1969 and the expulsion of its Asian population under president Idi Amin in 1972.
-It also took in many refugees from the region since before the inception of the OAU.
-Both the Botswanan and Ugandan representatives were speaking from positions which were at the time primarily nationalist regarding employment of professionals and were not easily reconcilable with pan-African refugee manpower development plans.
+Mr. L. Wako, the Ugandan government representative to the 1967 Conference, suggested that “professional refugees” should only be given freedom of movement for “official travel.”
+According to him, the industrial sector of African countries was too small to absorb non-nationals, and refugees should be encouraged to farm and develop the agricultural base which underpinned most African economies.
+Uganda pursued a policy of “Africanization” (effectively a policy of Ugandinization) under President Milton Obote (1966–71), which included the expulsion of other Africans, as in the case of 30,000 Kenyans in 1969, and the expulsion of its Asian population under president Idi Amin in 1972.
+It also took in many refugees from the region before the OAU’s inception.
+Both the Botswanan and Ugandan representatives were speaking from positions that were at the time primarily nationalist regarding the employment of professionals and were not easily reconcilable with pan-African refugee manpower development plans.
 Because many countries shared this point of view, the ambitious plans faced real implementation challenges.